dilzhan/ProbML/README.md

 so the kernel's working directory must be `notebooks/`.
 In an IDE, configure the notebook working directory accordingly if imports or relative data paths fail.

-`requirements.txt` contains the pinned development environment, including PyTorch and NVIDIA CUDA packages.
+Dependencies contains the pinned development environment, including PyTorch and NVIDIA CUDA packages.
 Installation can be large, and those pins are geared toward Linux.
 The notebooks primarily use JAX, with Equinox, Optax, and Laplax in notebook 8.
 Importing `src.gaussian` enables JAX 64-bit mode.